tensorlayer/HyperPose/docs/markdown/tutorial/training.md

-# Tutorial for Model Training
+# Tutorial for Training Library
 Up to now, Hyperpose provides:
 * 4 types of preset model architectures:
     * Openpose